 NameGirl was founded in 2011 by Kim Smith, a former VP/Dir. of marketing, author, and playwright to focus exclusively on naming and verbal branding.
 NameGirl combines her creativity and love for language with her deep experience across marketing, sales and branding.
 Kim was a marketing & sales exec for Cartier Lunettes in Canada and the US, and an internet strategist/business development consultant for Monster.com/TMP Agency.

-Fluent in French, her first language, and with a working knowledge of Spanish, Kim grew up listening to a multitude of languages in Miami.
-She spent summers in polyglot Switzerland where her mom was born.
+Fluent in French, her first language, and with a working knowledge of Spanish, Kim grew up listening to a multitude of languages in polyglot Miami and Switzerland, where her mom was born.

-“My mom spoke five language, in Switzerland, that’s not unusual.
-My grandmother spoke seven languages, and she loved to talk about words, how funny they were, how one word in one language meant something in another.
-She had rooms lined with books, floor to ceilings, some four hundred years old.
+“My mom spoke five languages, in Switzerland, that’s not unusual.
+My grandmother spoke seven, and she loved to talk about words, how fascinating they were, how a word in one language could be traced to another language, the story behind the words… She had rooms lined with books floor to ceilings, some four hundred years old.
 I would spend hours reading in her apartment overlooking Lac Leman.
-She introduced me to Hemingway, Steinbeck…but short stories remain my favorite.
-Naming is a natural extension of story-telling to me.
-You’re reducing a company’s story down to its most minimal form.
-It’s a process of reduction, reducing it down to its essential elements.”

 That’s what I look for now, when I am naming, what is the story behind the words?
 And does it match up to the brand’s story?
 When it does, it’s magic.